foundinblank/2019-ntid-data-workshop/README.md

 I'm a deaf data scientist at [Convo](http://www.convorelay.com).
 I first cut my teeth on data programming and statistics while working on my Ph.D. in Educational Neuroscience at Gallaudet University.
 I used Matlab and R for my dissertation data analysis of infants' brain responses to visual linguistic and non-linguistic patterning.
 After that, I did a postdoc with Dr. Rain Bosworth at UCSD where I really dove into R 24/7, using it to analyze and report eye-tracking data of infants and adults watching sign language videos.
 At Convo, I still use R every day to do data analyses, and I've also branched out into SQL and building [data stacks](https://medium.com/@foundinblank/whats-a-data-stack-7c96f7a15fe8) to make sure all our data is flowing into the right places and is easily retrieved, understood, and interpreted by different business teams.
 I live in Edinburgh, Scotland, where my husband and I enjoy the great view of a 1,000-year-old castle from our kitchen window.

 ## Acknowledgments
 Hosted by Dr. Matt Dye (Director) & Dr. Geo Kartheiser (Postdoctoral Researcher) from the [deaf x lab](http://www.deafxlab.com/).
-Funding provided by Academic Affairs at [National Technical Instiute for the Deaf](http://www.ntid.edu).
+Funding provided by Academic Affairs at [National Technical Institute for the Deaf](http://www.ntid.edu).